dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/freezable-objects-overview.md

 [!code-csharp[freezablesample_procedural#FrozenExamplePart1](~/samples/snippets/csharp/VS_Snippets_Wpf/freezablesample_procedural/CSharp/freezablesample.cs#frozenexamplepart1)]
 [!code-vb[freezablesample_procedural#FrozenExamplePart1](~/samples/snippets/visualbasic/VS_Snippets_Wpf/freezablesample_procedural/visualbasic/freezablesample.vb#frozenexamplepart1)]

-When the button is rendered, the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] graphics sub-system uses the information you provided to paint a group of pixels to create the appearance of a button.
+When the button is rendered, the WPF graphics sub-system uses the information you provided to paint a group of pixels to create the appearance of a button.
 Although you used a solid color brush to describe how the button should be painted, your solid color brush doesn't actually do the painting.
 The graphics system generates fast, low-level objects for the button and the brush, and it is those objects that actually appear on the screen.

 If you were to modify the brush, those low-level objects would have to be regenerated.
 The freezable class is what gives a brush the ability to find its corresponding generated, low-level objects and to update them when it changes.
 When this ability is enabled, the brush is said to be "unfrozen."